skip to content

 Types of accounts impact types of transfers, transfer activity, and also transfer allowability.

-For sponsored awards, it is never allowable (or even possible) to move funds out of an account.
+For sponsored awards, it is not allowable to move funds out of an account.
 And moving additional funds into a sponsored award is always attached to a modification of a contract of some type.
 Behind each sponsored award there is a fully executed, legally binding contract.

 • This includes funds designated for subawards - they too have a contract, so again, we are required to follow specific guidelines when it comes to moving those funds.
 When a PI wants to move funds previously obligated for a subcontract, we have to seek what's called a formalized de-obligation (de-ob) confirmation from the subrecipient's contracting or billing team, or we have to receive a final invoice clearly marked as final for de-ob purposes.

-• Any subaccounts with subcontract funds in them are required to have a zero or positive balance to move forward with the de-ob requist, which typicaly happens when the PI wants to move funds back out of that subcontract subaccount and into one or more of the others, often when an award is wrapping up and subaccounts need to be 'swept' together to clear out final expenses.
+• Any subaccounts with subcontract funds in them are required to have a zero or positive balance to move forward with a de-obligation request, which typicaly happens when the PI wants to move funds back out of that subcontract subaccount and into one or more of the others, often when an award is wrapping up and subaccounts need to be 'swept' together to clear out final expenses.

 • Sponsored Funding Transfer Policy

-A no-go for transfers: Anything that would change the scope of the project and/or statement of the work.
-These changes can impact the deliverables or goals of the work - the entire point of the research in the first place.
+Anything that would change the scope of the project and/or statement of the work is subject to sponsor approval.
+These changes can impact the deliverables or goals of the work.
 In those cases, sponsor approval is always required.
 You can read OSP's wording on that here

 Here are types of transfer restrictions often encountered in sponsored agreements: